Fast shipping & 100% satisfaction guaranteed

 • You can purchase a multitude of treat puzzles, snuffle mats, and other food-motivated games online or at your neighborhood pet shop, or make some cost effective DIY options as well.

-• Place strong scented food items inside paper towel or toilet paper rolls, then fold the side flaps down.
+• Place strongly scented food items inside paper towel or toilet paper rolls, and then fold the side flaps down.
 This will provide an at-home instant puzzle to solve!
 Peanut butter (no xylitol) is a good adhesive to keep the flaps in place.
 This tube puzzle will assist in your dog's natural instinct to chew and shred while providing an appropriate place to do so.
 And let's face it, your household will have an endless supply of 'tubes' as long as you keep using paper towels and toilet paper.
 If you find that your dog is thoroughly enjoying this, you can graduate to other thin cardboard items (known as paperboard) with flaps as well, such as cereal boxes, tissue boxes, oatmeal boxes, etc. Just make sure there is no waxy coating.

 And of course, filled with high value treats! **Spoiler Alert: Old, crusty biscuits are not considered high value.